semseysandor/chem-inventory_original/README.md

 1. **WHAT** we have
 2. **WHERE** it is

 Chemicals are structured in categories/subcategories.
-There are *compounds*, a compound can have *batch*es and a batch can have many *pack*s.
+There are *compound*s, a compound can have *batch*es and a batch can have many *pack*s.
 Locationwise you can design *laboratories* (rooms), inside laboratories different *storages* (like cabinets, cupboards, fridges, etc.) and inside storages some *sub-